wyeo/putaindecode.io/content/en/articles/tdd/index.md

 Everything begins in 1999 when [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) present a new software development methodology based on AGILE: the eXtreme Programming aka _XP_.
-_XP_ define new optimized development practices that improve code production and strength.
+_XP_ define new optimised development practices that improve code production and strength.
 Among the well-known principles of his methodology we can highlight **Continuous Integration** and **pair programming**.